Santa Rosa, California: Road

 The city sprawls along the U.S. Route 101 freeway, about an hour north of San Francisco and the Golden Gate Bridge.
 Sonoma County Transit provides local bus service in the city.
 Into the 1950s, the Southern Pacific Railroad offered substitute bus service from Crockett in the northwestern edge of the San Francisco Bay.

+In 2025, Waymo self-driving cars became available in Santa Rosa.

 Rail

 A Sonoma–Marin Area Rail Transit train arriving at Santa Rosa Downtown station.

 Sonoma–Marin Area Rail Transit (SMART) brought passenger railway back to Santa Rosa for the first time in 59 years, opening on August 25, 2017.
 It operates two railway stations within the city limits: Guerneville Road and Railroad Square.
 Trains serve locations as far south as Larkspur Into the 1950s, the Northwestern Pacific Railroad operated a passenger train from Eureka, through Santa Rosa, to San Rafael at the north edge of the Bay.

 The Amtrak Thruway 7 bus provides daily connections to/from Santa Rosa (with a curbside stop at 2012 Range Avenue), Martinez to the south, and Arcata to the north.
 Additional Amtrak connections are available from Martinez station.